code-lab-org/nost-tools/docs/source/operators_guide/modules/publisher_consumer_example.rst

 Creating a Simple Publisher-Consumer Example
 =============================================

 After setting up your RabbitMQ broker, you can test its functionality by creating a simple publisher-consumer system.
-This example demonstrates how messages flow through the broker from publishers to subscribers.
+This example demonstrates how messages flow through the broker from publishers to consumers.

 Prerequisites
 ------------